 Velma comes to FIRST with a background as a Career and Technical Education Teacher, having taught Computer Repair and Maintenance, Cisco Networking, Computer Aided Design (CAD), Introduction to Engineering, Manufacturing technologies and, for six years, Robotics.
 Her students at Ventura High School in Ventura, California, talked her into starting an FRC Robotics team in 2011 and Team 3925, Circuit of Life was born.
 Since that time, she and her students have been instrumental in starting 10 FRC Teams, 2 FLL Teams in Ventura County as well as developing and hosting the Ventura Regional.
 The fundamentals of FIRST are a passion for Velma as she has seen, firsthand, the benefit FIRST has had on her students.

 In 2016, Velma was hired as a FIRST Senior Mentor, mentoring and growing teams throughout Southern California and, after retiring from teaching, came onboard as a Southern California FIRST Regional Director in 2018.
 She loves everything about the FIRST program, especially the fact that it is not just about the robot, it’s corporate America and all team members are exposed to authentic skills that can be used in their future careers.

 FIRST TECH CHALLENGE PARTNERS

-FIRST LEGO LEAGUE PARTNERS
+FIRST LEGO LEAGUE CHALLENGE PARTNERS

-FIRST LEGO LEAGUE JR. PARTNERS
+FIRST LEGO LEAGUE EXPLORE PARTNERS

 Senior Mentors support teams, mentors, and coaches within their geographic area.
 They also recruit and expand FIRST program through outreach events, expositions, and demonstrations.